Skip to content

 $flow-next-setup

-The script is required because Codex plugin manifests do not yet install Flow-Next’s bundled agents and hooks.
-The installer copies skills, agents, hooks, prompts, templates, and flowctl into ~/.codex/, then updates ~/.codex/config.toml.
+The script is required because Codex plugin manifests do not yet install Flow-Next’s bundled agents.
+The installer copies skills, agents, prompts, templates, and flowctl into your active Codex home, then updates that home’s config.toml.
+Since 3.0 no hooks ship by default (Ralph registers its own via /flow-next:ralph-init); upgrading also cleans stale flow-next entries out of a pre-3.0 ~/.codex/hooks.json while preserving any custom hooks alongside them.

-Re-run the script after pulling a new Flow-Next release:
+Re-run the script after pulling a new Flow-Next release (once per home you use):

 Terminal window